The methods described below are particular to the conditions we have at Redhall and might well need to be modified for other areas.

 One common tip for species of doubtful hardiness is to plant them deep; about 12" to 18".
 I've tried this and still lost the the plant.
 I've also been told by a nurseryman that, if you've grow plants from seed that have been raised locally, this isn't neccessary.
 Presumably any frost tender plants have been killed off and what remains is hardy for your area.

 Redhall stands on terminal moraine at the mouth of the Angus Glens.
 There is a limited amount of top soil; as thin as 3" in some places, which lies on a stony sub-soil which, in turn, lies on moraine deposits.
 This results in an extremely well drained soil which holds little nutrient.

 We have sought to counter the latter defect by incorporating leaf-mold and garden compost in the cultivated areas to help preserve nutrients.
 With regard to the growing of Arisaema, the top-soil of the area concerned is dug up and set aside.
-When a sufficient depth is reached for the tuber, the sub-soil is broken up with a spade, (or sometimes a pick!), and the base of the tuber placed on this freely draining layer.
+When a sufficient depth is reached for the tuber, the sub-soil is broken up with a spade, (or sometimes a pick or crow-bar!), and the base of the tuber placed on this freely draining layer.
 The excavated top-soil is then mixed with garden compost and BFB meal and placed back in the hole so that the Arisaema roots are growing in a nutrient-rich layer but the base of the tuber is well drained.

 We are also planning to grow some of the collection in a group of old sinks at the east of the house, (see the Overview, east:green area).
 These originally held a dwarf conifer, a dwarf willow and various alpines but the willows and the alpines have long gone due to the increase in shade as the eastern boundary hedge has matured.
 The conifers will be re-located as, dwarf or not, most of them are now far too big for their containers.